scrape

 Bruise, cut, or injure the skin or the surface of (synset 201312138)

-"The boy skinned his knee when he fell"synonym: skin
+"The boy skinned his knee when he fell"same as: skin

 Found on Word Lists